 2. Wind Turbine Generators (WTGs).
 The wind turbine model selection is dependent on the commercial availability and technology at the time of construction.
-The number of turbines will not exceed 222 and the maximum turbine height at blade tip will not exceed 671 feet and will be one of four General Electric (GE) models: two with maximum blade tip height of 499 feet: GE 2.82 MW and GE 3.03 MW and two with a maximum blade tip height of 671 feet: GE 5.5 MW and Siemens Gamesa SG 6.0 MW.
-WTGs will be secured to a foundation.
+The number of turbines will not exceed 222 and the maximum turbine height at blade tip will not exceed 671 feet.
+The impacts resulting from the final selected turbine model would not exceed those of the example models considered in the Final Environmental Impact Statement (EIS) and SCA.